Tatiwuli/workout-builder/README.md

 # 🏃‍♀️Next Steps

-While the workout plans follow principles from credible hypertrophy experts, the fitness knowledge base is constrained by the structure of the source videos.I'm exploring ways to make the LLM system reason more independently through science-based exercise principles, including: Fine-tuning domain-specific models; Implementing more advanced agentic systems
+While the workout plans follow principles from credible hypertrophy experts, the fitness knowledge base is constrained by the structure of the source videos.
+I'm exploring ways to make the LLM system reason more independently through science-based exercise principles, including: Fine-tuning domain-specific models; Implementing more advanced agentic systems

-Based on user feedback, the app will expand to include more calisthenics and minimal-equipment workouts while maintaining effective strength training and muscle development principles.
+Based on user feedback, the app will expand to include more calisthenics and minimal-equipment workouts while maintaining effective principles of strength training and muscle development.

 # Important Notes